How to Grow Beefsteak Tomato: Care Guide.

 - Handpick and remove them (they’re big and easy to spot).

-- Use Bt (Bacillus thuringiensis) — a natural soil bacteria safe for humans but toxic to caterpillars.
+- Use Bt (Bacillus thuringiensis) — a natural soil bacterium safe for humans but toxic to caterpillars.

 - Attract parasitic wasps — they lay eggs inside hornworms.